 That said, O’Keefe acknowledged that the relatively high costs of direct mail have scared many marketers away, as has the “perception of whether or not it’s a relevant channel.”

 Adding a layer of online targeting may help soothe such fears, especially if it can help boost response rates.
-“You really only need one out of 100 or, in some cases, one out of 200 to respond to make the math work,” Marlette’s Ritterbeck said.
+“You really only need 1 out of 100 or, in some cases, 1 out of 200 to respond to make the math work,” Marlette’s Ritterbeck said.